Kotlin/KEEP/proposals/const-data-class.md

 #### Example

-See appendix 1 implementation of `Optimized` class that features optimized `hashcode` and `equals` functions.
+See appendix 1 implementation of the `Optimized` class that features optimized `hashcode` and `equals` functions.

 ## Alternative approaches

 #### Annotation `@CachedHashcode`

 This annotation would be allowed only on data classes.
-As stated in the synopsis, there would be no *guarantee* that the data class is effectively constant, and that the cached hash code do represents the current state of the data class.
+As stated in the synopsis, there would be no *guarantee* that the data class is effectively constant, and that the cached hash code does represent the current state of the data class.

 #### Manually caching the result